 Companies love to solicit feedback.
 Whether it’s used to simply check a box to comply with their Net Promoter Score audit, or it’s actually used to improve the customer experience depends on the company’s culture.
-Feedback can be brutal, but in reality, it’s one of the few things that lead to change.
-It’s been said many times, but websites really are the storefront of your company.
-They are the most visible manifestation of your purpose in business.
-Your website should be perfect.
-But most aren’t.
+Feedback can be brutal, but it’s one of the few things that lead to change.
+Websites really are the storefront of your company because they are the most visible manifestation of your existence.
+Your website should be perfect, and while most aren’t, they could be!

 The developer community is a tough crowd.
 When it comes to website interaction, they know what they want, and how they want it.
 They don’t suffer fools, because they are skeptical in nature, well-educated, and technical.
-They have the license to criticize, because they know how websites work, and how they could work better.
+They have the license to criticize, because they know how websites work, and how they could make them work better.
+For any website, you have to design it with the audience in mind.
+Not how you like it, but how they see it and interact with it.
+The easiest way to developer-proof your website?
+Create a straw-man and run it past some of your developer friends or customers.
+Marketers know that while it’s hard to create, it’s easy to criticize, (in a good sense), because you want critical feedback.

-While the data in this survey is interesting, the free-form comments are where the richest content can be found.
-These comments are the nuggets that an enterprising marketer can use to differentiate their website from competitors.
+While the data in this survey is interesting, the free-form comments are where the richest content is found.
+These comments are the nuggets that an enterprising marketer can use to differentiate their website from competitors, or at least earn the respect of a skeptical developer.
 Here are some of the comments:

 - “…sites that hide the delivery costs page, or “calculate it at checkout” so you can’t tell how much an order is going to cost until right at the end and can’t compare total cost with other sites.”